awandahl/duckdb_openalex/README.md

 ````
 ### Describe authors;
-will give this schema where last_known_instituion is JSON
+will give this schema where last_known_institution is JSON
 ````

 ┌──────────────────────┬────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┬─────────┬─────────┬─────────┬─────────┐